DB-Vincent/guest-lecture-2/README.md

 We'll delve into the world of scalability and efficient load distribution in Kubernetes.
 Our focus will be on two crucial aspects: Autoscaling through the HorizonalPodAutoscaler, enabling our applications to flexibly adapt to changing workloads, and Load Balancing with services (and MetalLB), ensuring that the load gets distributed to the verious replica's.

+Throughout this guest lecture, we'll be working with Kubernetes manifests, which are YAML files defining resources.
+After each step, delete the resources created in that step (for example, create a directory for each step and then execute `kubectl delete -f .` in that directory after completing that step).

 ---

 ## Table of contents